 Step Eight: Buy WP Courseware

 By now you’ve noticed that you’ve created an entire membership site on your site without spending a penny.
 So now it’s time to make you pay up.
-But here’s the thing, this plugin – WP Courseware – from Fly Plugins, is priced at $67 for a single site.
+But here’s the thing, this plugin – WP Courseware – from Fly Plugins, is priced at $99 for a 2-site.
 That’s a deal for what you’re going to see.

 Once you buy it, upload it to your site (Plugins > Add New) and activate it.
 That simple.